mashupbots/socko/_posts/2012-06-19-spdy-netty.markdown

 ### Storing Opened Channels

-We also check for the open channel event so that we can add the channel to a netty channel group.
-This is important becasue we found that several channels are created during NPN negotiation process with a single Chrome tab even if a single resource was requested.
+We also check for the open channel event so that we can add the channel to a Netty channel group.
+This is important because we found that several channels are created during NPN negotiation process by a single Chrome tab - even if a single resource was requested.

-Adding the channel to our `server.allChannels` group means that upon web server exit, we can close these channels correctly.
+Adding the channel to our `server.allChannels` group means that upon web server exit, we can close these channels.
 If you do not close these channels, Netty will hang on `channelFactory.releaseExternalResources()` when shutting down.

 ### Post Negotiation